-2.14 The County Ecologist confirmed through a screening opinion under the Habitats Regulations that policies in the Plan would be likely to have a significant impact on European protected species and designated habitats.
-Accordingly, an Appropriate Assessment has been undertaken to meet the requirements of those Regulations and to ensure the Plan will meet the 'Basic Conditions'.
-This assessment has resulted in the need for a policy to be included in the Plan that ensures mitigation is secured to address the impacts arising from new residential development and tourist accommodation on protected species and habitats in European designated sites along the north Northumberland coast (Policy 15); and a policy to prevent further deterioration in water quality in watercourses that discharge into or close to European protected sites (Policy 16).
+2.11 The main purpose of the Habitats Regulations Assessment (HRA) process is to ensure that the Plan will not result in significant damage to internationally important nature conservation sites.
+A screening opinion was provided by Northumberland County Council, which confirmed that the Plan is likely to result in significant effects on the environment, particularly on protected species and on internationally designated habitats along the north Northumberland coast.
+Accordingly, an Appropriate Assessment was undertaken, which required the inclusion of a policy in the Plan to secure mitigation to address the impacts arising from new residential development and tourist accommodation on protected species and habitats in European designated sites along the north Northumberland coast (Policy 15); and a policy to prevent further deterioration in water quality in watercourses that discharge into or close to European protected sites (Policy 16).